These candlelight concerts sound enchanting.

 This summer, Brisbane’s Candlelight Concerts will take place on the lawns at Events on Oxlade, where the sounds of Beethoven, Mozart, Vivaldi, and Chopin will fill the air before floating over the river.
 And if vintage classical music isn’t quite your jam, then soundtrack your night with musical scores from famous films like Harry Potter, Forrest Gump, and 2001: A Space Odyssey.

-Kicking off the Candlelight series on 12 and 13 January will be Vivaldi’s Four Seasons performed by Angel Strings, a Brisbane-based quartet who have played across Australia and the world with the likes of Guy Sebastian and Archie Roach.
+Kicking off the series on 21 and 22 December will be a very special Candlelight Christmas edition performed by Angel Strings, a Brisbane-based quartet who have played across Australia and the world with the likes of Guy Sebastian and Archie Roach.
 Individually, they have also shared stages with Andrea Bocelli, Kanye West, and Eminem.
+Come along to hear selections from Tchaikovsky’s The Nutcracker as well as a range of everyone’s favourite Christmas carols like Santa Clause Is Coming To Town and Deck The Halls.

-Vivaldi’s Four Seasons, which has more dates later in the year, will be followed by nights filled with the music of movie soundtracks by Ennio Morricone, John Williams and others on 19 and 20 January before Beethoven’s and Mozart’s best works take to the stage in February and March.
+In the new year, on 12 and 13 January, Angel Strings will return to Events on Oxlade to perform Vivaldi’s Four Seasons, which will in turn be followed by nights filled with the music of movie soundtracks by Ennio Morricone, John Williams and others on 19 and 20 January before Beethoven’s and Mozart’s best works take to the stage in February and March.

 Pianist Alex Ranieri, who is also the artistic director of the annual Brisbane Music Festival, will also perform Mozart’s best works in March but if you can’t wait till then, you can catch his virtuosity at playing Chopin in February.